OCA/hr/hr_holidays_public/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module is a technical module to handle public holidays.

-The calculation of each leave can exclude rest days or public holiday.
+The calculation of each leave can exclude rest public holiday, depending on the leave type configuration.
-The calculation of each leave includes the number of hours taken from employee calendar attendances

 **Table of contents**